Genre: Why You Must Understand It

 The Category of Writer That Doesn’t Need to Worry About Genre

-Ready to talk to an experienced and results-oriented ghostwriter/book collaborator, book doctor, and developmental editor?
-To schedule a free, 30-minute consultation, click here.
+Ready to talk to or work with an experienced and results-oriented developmental and substantive book editor, book doctor, and ghostwriter?

 Sources